 People with diabetes often have issues related to their feet due to poor circulation.
-How can diabetics improve circulation symptoms?
+How can people with diabetes improve blood flow and circulation?
 Here are some tips:

 - Quit smoking.
 If you smoke, quitting is the best thing you can do to improve circulation to your feet, as smoking hardens the arteries, decreasing blood flow.

 - Wear support socks.
 These special socks, also called compression stockings, apply pressure to the lower legs to help support proper blood flow.

-- Maintain a healthy blood pressure.
+- Maintain healthy blood pressure.
 High blood pressure can damage blood vessels and adversely affect circulation.

 - Exercise regularly.
-Getting exercise on a regular basis provides a wide range of benefits, from improving overall circulation to helping lower high blood pressure.
+Adopting a healthy lifestyle and getting frequent exercise provides a wide range of health benefits, from improving overall circulation to helping lower high blood pressure.

 - Manage your blood sugar.
 Allowing your blood glucose to be outside the normal range can contribute to poor circulation in the feet.

 - Watch your cholesterol.
 Getting the right amount of good cholesterol, bad cholesterol, and triglycerides is helpful for people with diabetes.
 Your doctor or dietician can provide guidance.

-You should also get regular blood pressure checks and eye exams, as these tests can help your healthcare providers spot circulation problems.
+You should also get regular blood pressure checks and eye exams.
+These tests can help your healthcare providers spot circulation problems.
 In addition, you should pay close attention to your feet and lower legs to spot signs of infection or changes to the skin.

 Learn More Diabetes and Circulation Treatment from Baptist Health

 Be proactive about your or a loved one’s health and explore the diabetes care services that Baptist Health offers.